Bayes-Optimal Fair Classification with Multiple Sensitive Features: Algorithms

 \section{Algorithms}

-Section \ref{sec:Fair_Bayes-Optimal_Classifiers} establishes that Bayes-optimal fair classifiers for the MD and MR measures are derived by applying instance-dependent threshold corrections to the unconstrained Bayes-optimal classifier.
-This insight facilitates the development of practical classifiers that can be trained on finite data using in-processing and post-processing techniques.
+Section \ref{sec:Fair_Bayes-Optimal_Classifiers} establishes that Bayes-optimal fair classifiers for MD and MR measures apply instance-dependent threshold corrections to the unconstrained Bayes-optimal classifier.
+This insight facilitates practical training on finite data using in-processing and post-processing techniques.